e-Spirit/fsxa-pwa/docs/components/FSXABaseComponent.md

 <br />
 You can use this to store your data from 3rd party services that were fetched in the Server Side Rendering process to access it later in the client.

-You can specify a time-to-live amount in ms, that determines how long the value will be valid.
+You can specify a time-to-live duration in ms, that determines how long the value will be valid.
 The default is `300000`ms.

 ### `triggerRouteChange`

 ```typescript
 triggerRouteChange(params: {pageId?:string, route?:string, locale?:string}): Promise<void>
 ```

-pageId?: string;
-/\*\*

-- the route the pattern-library should route to
-  \*/
-  route?: string;
-  /\*\*
-- the locale the new route should be in
--
-- This can be used to switch language
-- You could specify an additional pageId or route if you want to keep the current page
-  \*/
-  locale?: string;

 This method will trigger a route change request.
 A `pageId`, `route` or `locale` can be passed in.
 If a corresponding page is found the route change will be triggered.
 Since this is only available when javascript is enabled, make sure that some kind of fallback is provided.